11 Ways To Figure Out Why You Feel Like “What’s wrong with me”

 How to cope with anxiety, here are some tips:

-• Establish a daily routine to create a sense of predictability.
+• Establish a daily schedule for predictability.

 3. Coping With Depression